-A number of major organizations, including The American Cancer Society, The U.S. Preventive Services Task Force, the American College of Physicians, and The American College of Gastroenterology, have developed guidelines related to screening for colorectal cancer.
-While there are some differences among these guidelines, they generally recommend that adults ages 50 - 75 who are at average risk for colorectal cancer should be screened with one of these methods:
+A number of major organizations, including The American Cancer Society (ACS), The U.S. Preventive Services Task Force (USPSTP), the American College of Physicians, and The American College of Gastroenterology (ACG), have developed guidelines related to screening for colorectal cancer.
+While there are some differences among these guidelines, they generally recommend that adults ages 50 to 75 who are at average risk for colorectal cancer should be screened with one of these methods:

-Cancers of the colon and rectum, often collectively referred to as colorectal cancer, are life-threatening tumors that develop in the large intestine.
+Cancers of the colon and rectum, often collectively referred to as colorectal cancer, are tumors that develop in the large intestine.

 More than 90% of colorectal tumors develop from a type of polyp called adenomatous polyps.
 There are many types of polyps.
-They are are common, mostly non-cancerous (benign) tumors.
+They are common, mostly non-cancerous (benign) tumors.
 Adenomatous polyps, also called adenomas, are a specific type of polyp that has a greater likelihood of changing into cancer.
 Because of this risk, adenomas are considered precancerous.

-Adenomas are gland-like growths that develop on the mucous membrane that lines the large intestine.
+Adenomas are gland-like growths that develop on the lining of the large intestine.
 They are usually either:

 When adenomas become malignant (cancerous), they are referred to as adenocarcinomas.
 Adenocarcinomas are cancers that originate in glandular tissue cells.
 Adenocarcinoma is the most common type of colorectal cancer.

-Digestion takes place in the gastrointestinal (GI) tract, basically a long tube that extends from the mouth to the anus.
+Digestion takes place in the gastrointestinal (GI) tract, which is basically a long tube that extends from the mouth to the anus.
 It is a complex organ system that first carries food from the mouth down the esophagus to the stomach.
 Food then travels through the small and large intestines before being excreted through the rectum and out the anus.

 The esophagus is a narrow muscular tube, about 9 1/2 inches long, that begins below the tongue and ends at the stomach.